retalemine/roadmap/To Do.md

 ---
 * Give a try for each framework and understand the pros and cons, modules relation and enhanceability across releases.
   * Have a UI collecting items with price for billing and save it in billing schema
+     * Setup a project using vaadin framework
      * Setup a project using Tapestry framework
      * Setup a project using Play framework
+     * Setup a project using vaadin + tapestry framework
+     * Setup a project using vaadin + play framework
-     * Setup a project using vaadin framework
+     * Setup a project using vaadin + spring framework
      * Setup a project using bootstrap framework
      * Setup a project using spring framework
 * Design of application architecture